cigroup-ol/metaopt/docs/index.rst

 The following parameter decorators are available in MetaOpt.
 More types may be added in future versions of MetaOpt.

-.. autofunction:: metaopt.core.param.int
+.. autofunction:: metaopt.core.param.ulil.param.int

-.. autofunction:: metaopt.core.param.float
+.. autofunction:: metaopt.core.param.util.param.float

-.. autofunction:: metaopt.core.param.bool
+.. autofunction:: metaopt.core.param.util.param.bool

 For more details about specifying the parameters of an objective function, see :doc:`parameter_specification`.